Hamsda/EmoTrackerPacks/ootrando_overworldmap_hamsda/README.md

 There are two variants, one for keysanity and one without.
 The keysanity variant uses the keys you mark for logic, while the other variant just assumes you have all keys at all times.

-I made a [quick explanation](https://youtu.be/4l8gDPkovAc) on how to use the ER variant.
-Excuse the poor sounds quality, I don't have a great microphone.
+I made a [quick explanation](https://youtu.be/4l8gDPkovAc) on how to use the ER variant, based on the previous split, but it still works basically the same.
+Excuse the poor sound quality, I don't have a great microphone.

 ### Settings (Entrance Randomizer only)

 The settings allow you to select which pools are actually shuffled (split based on Dev-R branch, since it is the most popular for ER).
-If they are not shuffled, the appropriate captures are placed at (almost) all locations and certain locations are hidden since they are useless regardless of any other settings.
+If they are not shuffled, the locations that still remain useful will appear on the `Locations` map instead, just like they would for the regular map tracker.

 #### Shuffle Interior Entrances